Tal Afar: Post-invasion violence

 On February 6, 2009, gunmen in a moving car opened fire and killed two civilians, police said.
 On March 23, 2009, a suicide bomber killed an off-duty police officer and wounded five civilians, according to police.
 On July 9, 2009, 33 people were killed by two suspected suicide bomb attacks.
 Police reported that more than 70 were injured.
 On September 17, 2009, a suicide bomber drove a truck into a police checkpoint, killing three civilians and wounding three policeman.
 On September 28, 2009, two suspected insurgents were killed and a third was wounded in an explosives accident.
 On October 16, 2009, a gunman opened fire and then detonated a suicide belt, killing 15 and injuring 100 during Friday Prayer inside the Taqua Mosque, which is attended primarily by Sunni Muslims.

 Coming of ISIL

 On 14 May 2010, an attacker detonated explosives hidden inside a vehicle at the entrance to the football stadium, killing ten people and injuring 120 others.
 Earlier, the Islamic State of Iraq warned Shiites of "dark days soaked with blood".
 "What is happening to you nowadays is just a drizzle," said Abu Suleiman al-Naser, the group's "minister of war".
 On March 7, 2012, at least 12 people were killed in a coordinated car- and suicide bombing attack.

-ISIS captured Tal Afar on June 16, 2014, after a two-day battle.
+ISIL captured Tal Afar on June 16, 2014, after a two-day battle.
+In July it was reported that the Sheikh Jawad Al-Sadiq Mosque was destroyed by ISIL, using explosives.